 SUPERVISORS attend the first professional development meeting for all Secondary supervisors.
-This takes place in mid-November on the L&C campus.
-(In 2016-17, this meeting is November 16, 10:00 am-noon).
-Supervisors will learn the names of the candidates they will be supervising and will contact them to schedule the first official classroom observation.
+This takes place on November 8 from 10:00am - 12noon on the L&C campus.
+At this meeting, supervisors will learn the names of the candidates they will be supervising and will contact them to schedule the first official classroom observation.